-Board of Directors appoints Working Groups to consider particular issues.
-These Working Groups are chaired by a representative appointed by The Board of Directors and the body of each Working Group is made up of representatives from member firms.
+Board of Directors also appoints Working Groups to consider particular issues.
+These Working Groups are chaired by a representative appointed by The Board and the body of each Working Group is made up of representatives from member firms.

 The APCC has taken over from the original steering group which was sponsored by the FSA (now FCA) to provide a forum for compliance consultants and the (now) FCA to meet and discuss issues of joint interest.
 Membership of the APCC is open to compliance consultancy firms who support the APCC's objectives and principles, agree to comply with the APCC Code of Ethics, which include the APCC Professional Standards, and meet its eligibility criteria.
 The APCC was formed with the following clear objectives and principles:

 Principles of APCC